dreamcat4/docker-images/irc/README.md

 ## Per-user setup

-1. Configure your znc user account
+1. Configure your znc user accounts - that was all covered in the 'Quickstart' section.
+We repeated it below (for no good reason).
-2. Setup nickserv / identify with services
+2. Setup nickserv / identify with services - See next sections below.

 ### ZNC user configuration